Feb. 14, 278 A.D. - Valentine, a holy priest in Rome in the days of Emperor Claudius II, was executed.

 Feb.
 14, 1977 - Jimmy Buffett's "Margaritaville" was first released.

 Feb.
-14-15, 1985 – Lyeffion High School hosted the regional basketball tournament, which featured teams from McKenzie, Castleberry, Lyeffion, Southern Normal and W.J.
+14-15, 1985 – Lyeffion High School hosted the regional basketball tourmanet, which featured teams from McKenzie, Castleberry, Lyeffion, Southern Normal and W.J.
 Jones.

 Feb.
-14, 1985 – The Evergreen Courant announced the release of “Sparta, Alabama: 1821-1866” by Pat Poole.
+14, 1985 – The Evergreen Courant announced the release of the local history book, “Sparta, Alabama: 1821-1866” by Pat Poole.
 The book was printed by Harold Adams at the Conecuh Printing Co.

 Feb.
 14, 1989 - The first satellite of the Global Positioning System was placed into orbit around Earth.

 Feb.
-14, 1991 – Stacey White was named Miss Alpha 1991 at the annual Miss Alpha Pageant at Sparta Academy.
+14, 1991 – Stacey White was named Miss Alpha 1991 at the annual Miss Alpha Pageant at Sparta Academy in Evergreen, Ala.
 Valerie Griffin was named Jr. Miss Alpha.

 Feb.
 14, 1991 - A dramatic version of Alabama author Zora Neale Hurston's book “Mule Bone” opened on Broadway.